-With this new information, GHG’s Star Ratings expert, Melissa Smith, has answered many of the frequently asked questions we’ve received over the last few weeks.
+With this new information, our experts answered many of the frequently asked questions we’ve received over the last few weeks.
 Read more below.

 Does GHG expect CMS to make any more changes to Medicare Advantage Star Ratings to address the COVID-19 crisis?

 CMS is allowing a 60-day comment period (through June 1) regarding the proposed adjustments.
 We expect many plans who invested heavily in their 2019 activities and programs to protest the announced changes and request some additional changes and relief.

 Will the HEDIS® submission in 2020 for services rendered in measurement year 2019 be affected?

 Yes.
 CMS will no longer require Medicare Advantage (MA) plans to submit HEDIS® measure data for measurement year 2019.
 CMS will use plans’ 2020 measure-level ratings for all HEDIS® measures in the 2021 ratings.